 By now you’ll be ready to submit your application, but before you sign on the dotted line there are a few other things you need to know.
-Aside from the regular questions you should be asking, this information will help you stay informed, save money, and make the loan application process that much easier.
+Aside from the regular questions you should be asking, this information will help you stay informed, save money, and make the application process that much easier.

 Unlike an unsecured loan, this security increases a prospective lender’s confidence in you as a borrower, as they know they’ll be compensated should you fail to make the agreed payments.
 In turn, they’re more likely to approve your application, for a higher amount, and at a lower rate.

 Your credit score does affect your personal loan application, as it’s the easiest way for future lenders to measure your application.
-A bad credit score raises red flags that you’re a riskier customer, so lenders will compensate with higher rates and lower loan amounts.
+A bad credit score raises red flags that you’re a riskier customer, so lenders will compensate with higher rates and lower lending amounts.
 While many financial institutions do offer loans for Kiwis with bad credit, you’ll still pay more.

 The longer the term, the smaller your monthly repayments will be, but the more you’ll end up paying in interest over the life of the loan.
 On the flipside, a shorter term will see you paying more each month, but less in the long run as you’ll pay less in interest.